 Cost Of Entertainment And Recreation In Nottingham

 Nottingham hosts several multicultural events all throughout the year.
 The city has hosted an annual Asian Mela every year in summer since about 1989.
 There’s also the parade on St Patrick’s Day, fireworks at the Chinese New Year, Holi in the Park and several Sikh events.

 Nottingham also has several large music and entertainment venues including Rock City, the Royal Concert Hall, the Nottingham Arena (Social centre) and Nottingham Royal Concert Hall (2,500-capacity).

 Galleries and museums are aplenty in Nottingham.
 Visit the National Justice Museum, City of Caves, Nottingham Castle Museum and Nottingham Natural History Museum.

 There is truly no end to entertainment opportunities in Nottingham.
-Use your free time to explore all the entertainment hubs in the city – Victoria Centre, Broadmarsh, Lace Market.
+Use your free time to explore all the entertainment hubs in the city – Victoria Centre, Broadmarsh, and Lace Market.

 Here are some costs associated with entertainment and recreation in Nottingham.